-Member Appointment Process
+Member Nomination Process

 These members are appointed by the Government following consultation with associations or organizations that are most representative of students, parents, teachers, professors, school, college and university administrators and socio-economic groups.
 The Deputy Minister of Education and Higher Education or his or her substitute is ex officio associate member, but is not entitled to vote.